 - Art Society runs life drawing classes and workshops, and holds termly exhibitions and trips to art galleries.

-- Enjoy learning how to use henna by painting beautiful and intricate designs on yourself, with Henna Society.
+- Enjoy painting beautiful and intricate designs with Henna Society.

 - Norman Rea Art Gallery is run entirely by students.
-They curate the art made by students and professional artists in exhibitions throughout the year.
+They curate student- and professional-made art in exhibitions throughout the year.

 - Hone your creative writing skills with Inklings.